 This is another multi-syllabic name for something very cool: This tool learns the way everyone in your organization communicates (and who they communicate with) so that when an unnatural or unusual string of communications begins, the system can accurately gauge that one of those accounts is being controlled by an attacker.

-There are two other big ways Microsoft 365 Business can help defend against cyber threats:
+There are two other big ways Microsoft 365 Business Premium can help defend against cyber threats:

-You get advanced multi-factor authentication (MFA) beyond what’s already available in Office 365.
+You get advanced multi-factor authentication (MFA) beyond what’s already available in Microsoft 365 Business Standard.

 For example, you can choose to bypass MFA from trusted locations (like your own office IP address), or you can completely prohibit access from places you don’t have any employees.
 This helps block attempted attacks and data loss since you’ll know immediately that those people logging on from North Korea (probably?) aren’t part of a shareholder ski trip.